Updated on July 8th, 2025 by Felix Martinez

 Cincinnati Financial has managed to maintain a superior combined ratio thanks to the predictive modeling tools and analytics it uses as well as data management in order to determine the probability of each catastrophic event and thus set the appropriate price for each customer.

-The superior underwriting policy of Cincinnati Financial is evident not only from its superior combined ratio but also from its exceptional dividend growth record.
+Cincinnati Financial’s superior underwriting policy is evident in its excellent combined ratio and exceptional dividend growth record.

-As catastrophic losses are very volatile in nature, they are incredibly high in a few adverse years.
+As catastrophic losses are highly volatile in nature, they can be incredibly high in a few adverse years.

 Consequently, it is nearly impossible for most insurers to grow their dividends during these few rough years.

-Cincinnati Financial is a bright exception to this rule, as it has raised its dividend for 63 consecutive years.
-This is a testament to its prudent underwriting policy and the long-term perspective of its management.
+Cincinnati Financial is a notable exception to this rule, having raised its dividend for 65 consecutive years.
+This is a testament to its prudent underwriting policy and management’s long-term perspective.

 Source: Investor Presentation

-Thanks to its healthy payout ratio and its financial strength, the insurer can keep raising its dividend for many more years.
+Thanks to its healthy payout ratio and financial strength, the insurer can continue to raise its dividend for many years.

 Growth Prospects